Story Behind ASAP Pathway

 - Refer for objective testing

-- If the patient is found to have sleep apnea, then they are referred for treatment (CPAP, oral appliance therapy, or surgery).
+- If the patient is found to have sleep apnea, then they are referred for management (CPAP, oral appliance therapy, or surgery).

 Of course, the devil is in the details… but overall, the adult pathway is pretty well defined, and very similar from state to state and country to country.